 This innovative program provides an ideal combination of lectures by Wharton finance faculty and Wharton alumni who are finance leaders in the private equity industry.
-In October 2017, the program will be expanded to 4.5 days to allow participants to more comprehensively analyze deals.
-More time will be devoted to areas of individual interest, such as the limited partner perspective and private equity in emerging markets.
-There will also be additional case study and group presentation time.
+During the program, participants will have an opportunity to focus on areas of individual interest, such as the limited partner perspective and private equity in emerging markets.
+There will also be case study and group presentation time.

 Participants will learn the landscape of the private equity space and be exposed to concepts and tools—shaped by the ongoing research of Wharton Private Equity Professor Bilge Yilmaz—that are used by private equity managers today.
 Case studies that will be discussed are current, relevant, and designed to maximize peer and faculty interaction.